 Where a structural concrete member is required to have a fire-resistant rating, the minimum cover for reinforcement shall be specified by the owner.

-Note: Information can be found in the NRCC National Building Code of Canada, Annex D.
+Note: Information can be found in Appendix D of the NBCC.

 6.6.8 Tolerances for location of reinforcement

 Unless otherwise specified by the owner, reinforcement, prestressing steel, and post-tensioning ducts shall be placed within the following tolerances: